patrickscottbest/OIDrage/README.md

 - specify mimic-file, or use included.
 - response delay (in ms, default 0, recommended 100 for WAN emulation)
 - Interface - (defualt lo at 127.0.0.1)
-- UDP Port (default 514)
+- UDP Port (default 161)

+For complete features, run "python3 OIDrage.py -h"

 # Implementation
-Create a mimic tree using an snmpwalk or use the included default (a linux system) Python script can run on a singular host, default binding to 127.0.0.1 on standard port 514.
+Create a mimic tree using an snmpwalk or use the included default (a linux system) Python script can run on a singular host, default binding to 127.0.0.1 on standard port 161.
 Values returned are static.
 A python script designed to make use of raw UDP port message and answer .